Ontario Prescription Drug Benefit programs

 Some Other Sources of Prescription Drug Assistance

 - Toronto People With AIDS Foundation Treatment Access Program for people with HIV in Ontario: www.pwatoronto.org/english/treatmentAccess.php, Telephone 416-506-1400.

 - Ontario Workplace Safety and Insurance Board (WSIB): www.wsib.on.ca/en/community/WSIB, Telephone 416-344-1000 or toll free 1-800-387-0750, TTY toll-free 1-800-387-0050.

 - Veterans Affairs Canada: www.veterans.gc.ca/eng.
 Telephone toll-free 1-866-522-2122.

 - First Nations and Inuit Health Branch, Health Canada: www.hc-sc.gc.ca/fniah-spnia/nihb-ssna/benefit-prestation/index-eng.php.
 Telephone toll-free 1-800-640-0642.

 - Employer/Workplace benefits: vary according to the plan and coverage.

 Getting legal help

-If you are living with HIV in Ontario and you have concerns about your ODB coverage, you can contact us for free legal advice.
-If you live in Ontario, you can contact your local community legal clinic.
+If you are living with HIV in Ontario and you have concerns about your ODB coverage, access to medications or other legal issues, you can contact us for free legal advice.
+Others living in Ontario can contact their local community legal clinic.